Satish615/Clash-of-kings/Core Values/Feedback.md

 To implement the logic for assigning players to boards available.
 To redesign the home page for player joining the game.

+Week 8:
+Tasks done in this week:
+Implemented the design patterns strategy, Decorator, chain of responsibility. created uml deliverable for the project.
+As per feedback
+strategy pattern was implemented for calculating the score function for players. shiva has created the functionality to disable the game until all the players are joined.